Kazabula oyé! | 1. Working with time

 Simon Marijsse, Robert Carrubba, and Lutula Kaminkya

 Over 16 million people in over 80 countries are involved in artisanal and small-scale mining.
-Half consists of gold mining, which comprises about one fifth of the global gold production1.
+Half consists of gold mining, which comprises about one fifth of the global gold production2.
 70-80 percent takes place without government recognition.
-Currently, roughly 250.000-350.000 miners work informally in North- and South-Kivu.
-Although figures on gold production in Eastern DRC are notably unreliable, it is estimated that at least five tons of gold are smuggled out of South-Kivu province every year; the largest share coming from this region2.
+Currently, roughly 250.000-350.000 miners work informally in North and South Kivu.
+Although figures on gold production in Eastern DRC are notably unreliable, it is estimated that at least five tons of gold are smuggled out of South Kivu province every year; the largest share coming from this region3.
 Kazabuleurs arrived in this eastern rural hinterland during the still fledgling aftermath of the Congo Wars (1996–1997 and 1998–2003).
 In DR Congo, artisanal mining was already present, first illegally alongside colonial mining and surged after independence when president Mobutu liberalized mining and allowed access to the subsoil in 1982.

-Two pontoons moored side-by-side, as seen from a passing skiff.
-Water and gravel from the riverbed are sucked up-through the pipe and pump.
-Heavier sediment and stones are collected in the trough and immediately checked for traces of minerals.
+Two pontoons moored side-by-side.
+Gravel along with water from the riverbed are sucked up-through the pipe and pump.
+Heavier sediment and stones are collected in the sluice trough and immediately checked for traces of minerals.
+The pontoons are repositioned from “time-to-time” so as to be “on the money”.

 Mwetists stand in the sluice box on Pontoon 1.
 Using their sandals, they look for traces of minerals whilst the water, high in sediment and chunks of rock, passes over the 10 degree angled grating of the sluice.
 When they see mineral traces, they communicate to their machinist who then increases the pressure on the pump.